a bit of backstory for noemi, because i was bored between classes and i wanted to flesh her out a little more.

 i bought this kei style dress for $10 at dollar general!

 cuteeee! looks very comfortable! and i love the heart lace, very nice touch!!

-Anonymous asked: So, do you have any tips on how one would achieve the look of fairy lolita with a simple solid baby blue and white lolita dress?
+Anonymous said: So, do you have any tips on how one would achieve the look of fairy lolita with a simple solid baby blue and white lolita dress?

 I’d ask lolita-tips.
 Lolita seems to have a LOT more rules than fairy kei does (and honestly, it’s part of what scared me away from investing in it).